 - Another advantage of stainless steel forgings is that the process creates a unique and continuous grain flow that follows the stainless steel part unlike other processes such as casting or machining, thus allowing strength to be where it’s needed.

 - Forging also can create a higher strength to weight ratio.
 By improving the mechanical properties of stainless steel, forging stainless steel will better your overall part.

 Stainless Steel Forging Company

-As closed die forging specialists in China, Fly Forge has the ability to produce the highest quality stainless steel forgings in good prices.
+As closed die forging specialists in China, CFS Forge has the ability to produce the highest quality stainless steel forgings in good prices.
 We could customize stainless steel forgings in range of 0.05kg-30kg.

 Our Value Added Services for Stainless Steel Forging

 After forging, stainless steel products are always in rough shapes, to reach final shape, further machining operation is needed.
 Fly Company is also equipped with a series of machining facilities, in this way, we can provide machining service as well.
 As the fluidity of stainless steel is worse than other steels, so both forging & machining difficulties are larger.

 Another value-added service CFS Forge can supply is the surface treatment.
 In terms of stainless steel forging, we can carry out below surface treatments: